How to Deal with Chronic Anger: Tips, Techniques & Treatment Options

 Therapy

-For people whose chronic anger is linked to trauma, trauma-focused therapies such as EMDR (eye movement desensitization and reprocessing) address the underlying experiences that fuel persistent emotional reactivity.
+For people whose chronic anger is linked to trauma, trauma-focused therapies such as Eye Movement Desensitization and Reprocessing (EMDR) therapy address the underlying experiences that fuel persistent emotional reactivity.

 Psychiatric Evaluation